nuni-org/SRIndexProto/README.md

 ```

 ## Enhancement plans
+IPA (Importance-Perfomance Analysis):
-- IPA (Importance-Perfomance Analysis): a quantitative approach for measuring how people feel about certain characteristics of an issue or a thing (Martilla & James, 1977)
+- A quantitative approach for measuring how people feel about certain characteristics of an issue or a thing (Martilla & James, 1977)
+- Chart: Importance-Performance Matrix
 ![image](https://github.com/user-attachments/assets/595edffe-f813-446f-91c3-e3948f9a1514)